Since 2001 I have assisted businesses, hospitals, nonprofits, universities, attorneys, and Ph.D. students with quantitative

 Boston College in

 Educational Research, Measurement, and Evaluation.
-I have published about 20 papers on research methods, special education, social work education, and other topics.
-I am a past member of the
+I have published about 25 papers on research methods, special education, hospital patient outcomes, and other topics.
+I am a member of the

 American Educational Research Association,